-The traditional track requires the successful completion of prerequisite coursework prior to beginning upper division courses.
-College counselors will be able to advise students regarding equivalencies to common course numbers.
-Information is also available regarding courses at www.tccns.org and through the Texas A&M Transfer Course Equivalency web page.
+The traditional BSN track requires the successful completion of prerequisite coursework prior to beginning upper-division courses.
+Academic advisors will be able to advise students regarding equivalencies to common course numbers.
+Information is also available regarding courses at www.tccns.org and through the Texas A&M Transfer Course Equivalency.

-- the student’s achievements and accomplishments, with emphasis on volunteer work and activities in health care; and
+- The student’s attributes and experiences, to include community service, leadership, work experience, and activities in health care; and

-- minimal academic history of repeats, withdraws or failures.
+- Academic history of repeats, withdraws, or failures.

 Internal Transfer Applicants

-An Internal Transfer Applicant is a current Texas A&M University undergraduate in a non-nursing major who meets specific requirements to apply to the upper division sequence in Nursing.
-Meeting requirements does not guarantee admission, it only allows a student the opportunity to apply for a seat.
+An Internal Transfer Applicant is a current Texas A&M University undergraduate in a non-nursing major who meets specific requirements to apply to the upper division course sequence in Nursing.
+Meeting requirements does not guarantee admission but allows a student the opportunity to apply for entry to the nursing program.

 Students must submit the application no later than the published deadline in the term in which they are applying.
 Note: All academic information included on the application must be posted to and appear in a student's official record at Texas A&M.

 A limited number of External Transfer Applicants from colleges and universities outside of Texas A&M University will be admitted.

 Current Texas A&M University students who will earn a bachelor's degree prior to the start date should also follow this process.
 Applicants should submit only one NursingCAS application per admission cycle.

 Students participating in the Program for Transfer Admission (PTA) must follow the external transfer process found here.